mikaelvesavuori/mikrovalid/README.md

 # mikrovalid

-**MikroValid is the minimalist, smart, and easy way to validate objects on both the client or server-side.**
+**MikroValid is the minimalist, smart, and easy way to validate objects on both the client and server-side.**

 ![Build Status](https://github.com/mikaelvesavuori/mikrovalid/workflows/main/badge.svg)